MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 ## Function `request_withdraw_delegation`

 Called by <code><a href="sui_system.md#0x2_sui_system">sui_system</a></code>, to withdraw some share of a delegation from the validator.
 The share to withdraw is denoted by <code>principal_withdraw_amount</code>.
+One of two things occurs in this function:
-This request is added to the validator's staking pool's pending delegation withdraw entries, processed at the end of the epoch.
+1. If the <code>staked_sui</code> is staked with an active validator, the request is added to the validator's staking pool's pending delegation withdraw entries, processed at the end of the epoch.
+2. If the <code>staked_sui</code> was staked with a validator that is no longer active, the delegation and any rewards corresponding to it will be immediately processed.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="validator_set.md#0x2_validator_set_request_withdraw_delegation">request_withdraw_delegation</a>(self: &<b>mut</b> <a href="validator_set.md#0x2_validator_set_ValidatorSet">validator_set::ValidatorSet</a>, staked_sui: <a href="staking_pool.md#0x2_staking_pool_StakedSui">staking_pool::StakedSui</a>, ctx: &<b>mut</b> <a href="tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)